mjdominus/util/README.md

 `count` generates a report of the unique lines in the input, sorted by frequency of occurrence.

+`date-arith` takes an argument list like `2014-12-23 +12`, interprets `+12` as “plus 12 days”, and prints the resulting date in the same format.

 `dus` is like the standard `du` program, but lists the sizes of files as well as the totals for each directory.  `dus -n` sorts the output by size.